zeabdelkhalek/ClubTemplate/README.md

 # Description
 ClubTemplate is a Responsive Scientific Club Website Template which has been built with Flexbox layout and No Bootstrap .
-Light and Clean codes will help to customize the template easily and run the template fast.
+Light and Clean codes will help to customize the template easily and run the template fast. <br>
 Quick visit ==>  https://abdelkhalekesi.github.io/ClubTemplate/

 ## Features